etrepum/eh-02-haskell-by-example/slides.md

 * Try using Haskell's operators to find out what 2 to the 100th power is.
-* If you're using the code window here, or FPComplete, the program should look like this, with `…` replaced by the expression you want to
+* If you're using the code window here, or [FP Haskell Center], the program should look like this, with `…` replaced by the expression you want to
   evaluate: